 - Project budget.
 Grant amount cannot exceed $7,500.

 Priority will be given to the development of international Maymester experiences, and to faculty/staff who are relative newcomers to international programming.
 Faculty/staff who are relatively new to international experiences are highly encouraged to partner on project proposals with more experienced/seasoned faculty/staff.

 Funds will be set up in professional development accounts for each awardee.
 These funds may be spent for necessary travel and other expenses related to this grant.
 Funds will be released for awardees' use when their project is approved by the College's International Committee.

-Submission: Submit proposals to Anita Donaldson to be reviewed by the EHE International Committee.
-For Autumn 2015, proposals must be submitted by the end of the day, Wednesday, November 4th, 2015.
-For Spring, 2016, proposals must be submitted by the end of the day, Thursday, March 10, 2016.
+Submission: Submit proposals to Dr. Kerry Dixon to be reviewed by the EHE International Affairs Advisory Committee.
+For Autumn 2017, proposals must be submitted by 5pm, November 13th, 2017.
+For Spring 2018, proposals must be submitted by 5pm Thursday, March 1, 2018.